-Web Viewer allows participants to join online meetings through web browsers instead of joining via the FreeConferenceCall.com desktop application.
+Web Viewer allows participants to join online meetings with their web browsers instead of joining via the FreeConferenceCall.com desktop application.
 No download is necessary.

 Participants can join a meeting with VoIP audio and video conferencing and view screen sharing.
 Participants are able to send and receive chat messages, view participants and mute/unmute their own line.